programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 3. Pull request when you are ready for your work to be published
 4. Add reviewers
 5. Pass all checks
-6. Administrator merges pull request
+6. Collaborator merges pull request
 7. Delete the branch you just merged
 8. Wait several minutes to see your work on the live site